 Major changes include:

-- new submission dates and personalised due dates for progress reports, with reminder notifications
+- personalised due dates for progress reports, with reminder notifications

-- the introduction of University-wide standard milestone requirements, including compulsory oral presentations and meeting requirements
+- the introduction of University-wide standard milestone standards, including compulsory oral presentations and meeting requirements

 - clear processes for supporting candidates experiencing progress difficulties.